petervandenabeele/ClimateData.be/_posts/2021-09-12-welcome-to-ClimateDataBe.markdown

 semiconductor manufacturing), I want to contribute some effective data to create most "bang for the buck".
 What can I do, in my scenario (and other people's scenarios) that is most effective?
-Maybe sponsoring some United Nations or NGO program with 10,000 USD, might be _waaayyy_ more efficient than replacing the windows of an already older house to save a few liters of gasoil per year?
+Maybe sponsoring some United Nations or NGO program with 10,000 EUR, might be _waaayyy_ more efficient than replacing the windows of an already older house to save a few liters of gasoil per year?
 Don't know yet, that is what I try to calculate here.